kennysmithed/oels2021/oels_practical_wk7_extended.md

 };
 ```

 Note that we are still auto-preloading the audio in each `audio-button-response` trial, but now you should notice that the images appear instantly on each trial too, with no lag.
-If you want you can also experiment and see what happens if you try to preload using `image_preload_list` (lacking the path info) rather than `image_preload_list_with_paths`.
+If you want you can also experiment and see what happens if you remove the path or extension information from each file when you build `image_preload_list`.

 ## Re-use